 The Student Care Network is a holistic network of services and resources pertaining to health and wellness available to all Vanderbilt University students.
-Primary offices include the Office of Student Care Coordination (vanderbilt.edu/carecoordination), the University Counseling Center (vanderbilt.edu/ucc), the Student Health Center (vumc.org/student-health), and the Center for Student Wellbeing (vanderbilt.edu/healthydores/).
+Primary offices include the Office of Student Care Coordination, the University Counseling Center, the Student Health Center, and the Center for Student Wellbeing.
 Students also have access to a wide range of additional on-campus and community resources through the Student Care Network-from the Vanderbilt Recreation and Wellness Center to the Project Safe Center and to a variety of community providers.
-To facilitate finding resources, students may refer to the Student Care Network website, vanderbilt.edu/studentcarenetwork.
+To facilitate finding resources, students may refer to the Student Care Network website.